prestodb/presto/presto-docs/src/main/sphinx/functions/decimal.rst

     the precision and scale of the result data type, then an exception condition is raised - ``Value is out of range``.

+    When operating on decimal types with different scale and precision, the values are first coerced to a common super type.
+For types near the largest representable precision (38), this can result in Value is out of range errors when one of the operands doesn't fit in the common super type.
+For example, the common super type of decimal(38, 0) and decimal(38, 1) is decimal(38, 1), but certain values that fit in decimal(38, 0) cannot be represented as a decimal(38, 1).

 Comparison Operators
 --------------------